ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy #COVID19.md

   * Retrieved from https://edpb.europa.eu/news/news/2020/statement-edpb-chair-processing-personal-data-context-covid-19-outbreak_en.
   > ABSTRACT/KEYQUOTE: The national laws implementing the ePrivacy Directive provide for the principle that the location data can only be used by the operator when they are made anonymous, or with the consent of the individuals...When it is not possible to only process anonymous data, Art.
 15 of the ePrivacy Directive enables the member states to introduce legislative measures pursuing national security and public security.

-* GMSA Public Policy: COVID-19 Privacy Guidelines April 2020 https://www.gsma.com/publicpolicy/resources/covid-19-privacy-guidelines
+* GMSA Public Policy (2020, April).
+COVID-19 Privacy Guidelines April 2020 [#Regulatory, Global System for Mobile Communications]. https://www.gsma.com/publicpolicy/resources/covid-19-privacy-guidelines.
   > ABSTRACT: The mobile industry recognises the urgency with which governments must act to slow the spread of COVID-19 and the desire of some governments to seek help regarding those efforts.
 At the same time, the mobile industry recognises that the use of mobile network operator data by governments or agencies raises serious privacy concerns.
 These guidelines reflect recommendations on how the mobile industry may maintain trust while responding to those governments and public health agencies that have sought assistance in the fight against COVID-19.

 * Johnston, Anna (2020, March 31).
 Privacy in a pandemic: Keep calm, and remember first principles [#News #Opinion, Salinger Privacy].